 Swedish Mystic Emanuel Swedenborg

 One of the most influential channelers in the eighteenth century was Swedish mystic Emanuel Swedenborg (1688-1772).
 In his book The Worlds in Space, he claimed to travel amongst all the planets known to eighteenth-century astronomers: Mars, Venus, Saturn, Mercury, and Jupiter.
 Swedenborg rejected biblical theology and supported a pantheistic belief in divine energies.
 He also believed that spiritual conditions manifested themselves in the physical body, eventually causing illness and disease.
 For example, worrying corresponds to stomach problems.
-Swedenborg taught that there was life after death, God creates good, humans create evil, and that humans have free will.
+Swedenborg taught that there was life after death, God created good, humans create evil, and humans have free will.